W-IMG_4964.jpg

 Tien Dung: The Men has the advantage of splitting everything in half, from income to expenses.

-At first, I was scared, but that feeling disappeared after 3 weeks when the ticket sales were very good.
+At first, I was scared but that feeling disappeared after 3 weeks when the ticket sales were very good.
 It turned out that I still had the audience's support!

 Standard tickets (VND 1 million) and VIP tickets (VND 4 million) are sold out while the price is quite high compared to the market.
 We are confident that the old audience is fixed, if possible, we will approach new audiences.

-The Men practice singing new song
+The Men practice singing a new song

 Tien Dung: We will feel pressured if we have to stand on the same stage with young people.
 However, this is our own stage.

 If so, I would have been under more pressure.
 The first three years in the US, I barely touched music .
-Then, when I updated the market, I was surprised and overwhelmed by the huge change, even thinking: "Should I go back to singing?".
+Then, when I updated the market, I was surprised and overwhelmed by the huge change, even thinking: "Should I go back to singing?"

 - How have you guys changed after years of "disappearance"?